 What Is a Savings Calculator?

-A savings calculator is a tool that projects how much money you will have in a savings account after a set period of time, given a starting balance, monthly contributions, annual interest rate, compounding frequency, and time horizon.
-Unlike a basic interest calculator, a savings calculator accounts for both the interest on your principal and the interest that accrues on your growing contributions — the compounding effect that makes consistent saving so powerful over time.
+A savings calculator projects how much money you will have in a savings account after a set period, given a starting balance, monthly contributions, annual interest rate, compounding frequency, and time horizon.
+Unlike a basic interest calculator, a savings calculator accounts for both the interest on your principal and the interest that accrues on your growing contributions — the compounding effect that makes consistent saving so powerful.

-Our free savings calculator shows your results instantly: future account value, total contributions made, and total interest earned — all broken down so you can see exactly where your money comes from.
-Adjust any input and the numbers update in real time.
+The result shows your future account value, total contributions made, and total interest earned — broken down so you can see exactly where your money comes from.

 The Compound Interest Formula Behind a Savings Calculator

-A savings calculator with regular contributions uses the future value of a series formula combined with the standard compound interest formula:
+A savings calculator with regular contributions uses the future value of a series formula combined with standard compound interest:

-The first term, P(1 + r/n)nt, calculates how your initial deposit grows.
-The second term, PMT × [((1 + r/n)nt − 1) / (r/n)], calculates the future value of your stream of monthly contributions.
+The first term, P(1 + r/n)^(nt), calculates how your initial deposit grows.
+The second term calculates the future value of your stream of monthly contributions.
 Add them together for your total account value.

 Step-by-Step Worked Example

-Step 2 — Calculate the growth of the initial deposit:
+Step 2 — Calculate growth of initial deposit:

-Step 3 — Calculate the future value of monthly contributions:
+Step 3 — Calculate future value of monthly contributions:

 Total future value = $8,235 + $31,060 ≈ $36,400